elifesciences-publications/sawyer-iaps/README.md

 "Alcoholism Gender Differences in Brain Responsivity to Emotional Stimuli" (https://doi.org/10.1101/428565)

+The code in this repository was written in 2019 by Kayle S. Sawyer (email: kslays@bu.edu).
+To the extent possible under law, the author has dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
+The software is dedicated with the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+This software is distributed without any warranty.
+A copy of the CC0 Public Domain Dedication is included in this repository ("LICENSE.txt").
+See <http://creativecommons.org/publicdomain/zero/1.0/>.

 The R project ("sawyer-iaps.Rproj") was written to work with RStudio version 1.1.453.
 The working directory should be set to the directory that contains this file.
 Opening this file in RStudio will do that automatically.